ZzzzMe/GroupCover/README.md

 - scripts: Provide scripts to replicate and attack other schemes.
 - statisitcal: mainly analysis and reverse code.
 - implement & plot: some simulation verification and plot code.

+## Note:
+We use advanced model stealing attacks to measure scheme security protection capabilities.
+In order to protect the intellectual property of others, we keep the author's information in the code, which does not affect the fact that GroupCover is anonymous.